n00b69/woa-dipper/guide/materials.md

 <img align="right" src="https://github.com/n00b69/woa-enchilada/blob/main/enchilada.png" width="350" alt="Windows 11 running on enchilada">

-# Running Windows on the OnePlus 6
+# Running Windows on the DEVICENAME

 ## Additional materials
 > Below you will find a list of tweaks and materials for Windows on your ARM device